Some easy and helpful tips for sorting and organising your family’s wardrobes, so that you’re prepared for the change in season.

 1. Set Yourself Goals

 Set yourself a goal and keep it realistic to your lifestyle.
-If you are time poor, perhaps just start with 1 drawer per day and work your way through each room at a time.
-Use my Things to do notepad to help you prioritise your day.
+If you are time-poor, perhaps just start with one drawer per day and work your way through each room at a time.
+Use my Let’s Do This notepad to help you prioritise your day.

 Sort through your clothes and cut back where you can.
 Items that you no longer need to keep can be handed down to younger siblings/family/friends or charity shops.
-Use this checklist to help make those decisions if it’s worth keeping or not.
+Use this checklist to help decide if a clothing item is worth keeping or not.

-Use my coat hanger method to help you work out what clothes you don’t wear so at the end of this season you can have a good wardrobe clean out.
+Use my coat hanger method to help work out what clothes you don’t wear.
+This makes an end-of-season wardrobe clean out super easy!

-Simply turn all your coat hangers the opposite way you usually hang them, When you have worn an item place it back in your wardrobe with the coat hanger the correct way around.
-After a few months all the coat hangers the wrong way around are an indication that you haven’t worn this item.
-If this is so, take the brave step to remove this item from your wardrobe and donate to a friend or charity like Dress for Success, Salvation Army or your local goodwill store.
+Simply turn all your coat hangers the opposite way to what you usually hang them.
+When you have worn an item place it back in your wardrobe with the coat hanger the correct way around.
+After a few months, all the coat hangers the wrong way around are an indication of what you’re not wearing.
+You can then take the brave step to remove these items from your wardrobe and donate them to a friend or charity like Dress for Success, Salvation Army, or your local goodwill store.

-Keep your wardrobes clutter free and organised using some functional and easy to use storage ideas.
-You can find some previous posts I have shared over the years about my kids wardrobes below:
+Once you’ve cleared some space, keep your remaining wardrobe items clutter-free and organised using some functional and easy-to-use storage ideas.
+You can find some previous posts (below) that I’ve shared over the years about storage in my kid’s wardrobes: